Turbo Takeaways

 Help With Technology

 Technology can help older adults stay connected and engaged with family and friends.
-It can provide them with a sense of belonging and may make it easier to reach out for help.
+It can also provide a sense of belonging and make it easier to reach out for help.

-If you have hearing loss, it may be difficult for you to use a phone.
-You may be eligible for a free CaptionCall phone that can caption incoming calls, making it easier for you to communicate with others.
+However, for seniors with hearing loss, it may be difficult to use a phone.
+Those impacted may be eligible for a free CaptionCall phone, which can caption incoming calls, making it easier for you to communicate with others.

 Legal Help